FAQs

 • Student Application: Includes demographic information about applicant and family, and academic information such as grades, activities and awards, and writing.

-• Parent/Guardian Form(s): Includes information from parent(s)/guardian(s) about applicant and household, as well as self-reported adjusted gross income.
-If applicable, we also require a form from the student’s non-custodial parent(s)/guardian(s).
+• Parent/Guardian Form(s): Includes information from legal parent(s)/guardian(s) about applicant and household, as well as self-reported adjusted gross income.
+Separate parent information forms will be collected if the student’s legal parents are not married to one another or do not reside in the same household.

 • Report cards from 6th and 7th grade.